faros-ai/faros-cicd-github-action/README.md

 ### Report a Deployment Event To Faros CI/CD Deployment Model

 To report a build event to Faros specify `deploy` in the `model` parameter and the deployment details.
-To ensure the build is correctly linked to the build, provide the build model keys, i.e. `build-id, build-pipeline-id, build-org-id, build-platform`.
+To ensure the build is correctly linked to the build, provide the build model keys, i.e. `build-id, build-pipeline-id, build-org-id, build-source`.

 ```yaml
 - name: Emit deployment info to Faros